pinskylab/climate_community_crossrealm/code/assemble_slope_covariates.md

   - Marine has a lot of slow, crawling organisms, but land has plants.
     Land also has birds (fast).

-# Plot dissimilarity vs. explanatory variables
+# Plot dissimilarity slope vs. explanatory variables

 Lines are ggplot smoother fits